-The mission of this research experience is to bring a diverse group of undergraduate students together to walk the path of professional scientists and graduate students, so they can become more confident about doing research and communicating their findings to the public.
+The mission of this research experience was to bring a diverse group of undergraduate students together to walk the path of professional scientists and graduate students, so they can become more confident about doing research and communicating their findings to the public.

 Connor Born grew up in Kansas where he discovered a profound passion for science while camping in Colorado and finding insects in his backyard.
 His interest in the human relationship with nature led him to study biology at Bethel College, North Newton, Kansas.
-For his research project, he’s working with Dr. Rene Price, RFA Fate & Transport co-lead, and with Shimelis Dessu, looking at ground and surface water interaction with mangroves by using YSI probes to monitor the quality and behavior of the water and understand the water flow system.
+For his research project, he worked with Dr. Rene Price, RFA Fate & Transport co-lead, and with Shimelis Dessu, looking at ground and surface water interaction with mangroves by using YSI probes to monitor the quality and behavior of the water and understand the water flow system.
 After getting his Bachelors, Connor wants to extend his field and hands-on research experience, as well as do some volunteer work.

-Rose Santana was born in the Domincan Republic and grew up in Germany, where she developed a love for the ocean after going fishing every Sunday with her grandfather.
+Rose Santana was born in the Dominican Republic and grew up in Germany, where she developed a love for the ocean after going fishing every Sunday with her grandfather.
 Two years ago she moved to Florida to study Biology at Florida International University.
 Since then, she’s been working with her mentors Dr. Todd Crowl, Director of Institute of Water and Environment, Dr. Jone Corrales, and Tiffany Yanez on her research project, which focuses on the effects of metal waterborne contamination on fish swim performance.
-She’s also conducting experiments on prey-predator interactions when they’re exposed to copper.
+She also conducted experiments on prey-predator interactions when they’re exposed to copper.
 Rose wants to become a marine biologist and focus on marine mammal behavior.

 Learn more about the Undergraduate Research Experience and other opportunities CREST CAChE offers.